1658: Prince György Rákóczi II defeated the Ottoman army

 The Transylvanian prince’s campaign against Poland has resulted in a retributive military action by the Sublime Porte.

 At first, they declared the dethronement of Rákóczi and assigned Rhédey Ferenc in his place.
+(Note, I am using the Eastern name order for Hungarian names where the family names come first.)

 Yet, Rákóczi took back his throne in January 1658 which act was naturally not accepted by the Sultan.
 The Ottomans began to demand Rhédey to cede the Castle of Borosjenő to them and this request was combined with a punitive war against Rákóczi.